-Effective January 1, 2017, recently adopted state legislation (AB 2299 and SB 1069) amended Government Code Section 65852.2 regarding Accessory Dwelling Units (ADUs), superseding the sections of the City's regulations for “secondary dwelling units” (applicable in the residential single unit zones) and “accessory dwelling units” (applicable in the residential two unit zones) that were inconsistent with Government Code Section 65852.2.
-Until the City adopts its own ADU ordinance, it is required to ministerially approve ADUs if the unit complies with Government Code Section 65852.2.
-The provisions of the amended state law also apply in the Coastal Zone but a proposed ADU may require a Coastal Development Permit (CDP) depending on the project type.
+Effective January 1, 2017, state legislation (AB 2299 and SB 1069) amended Government Code Section 65852.2 regarding Accessory Dwelling Units (ADUs), superseding the sections of the City's regulations for “secondary dwelling units” (applicable in the residential single unit zones) and “accessory dwelling units” (applicable in the residential two unit zones) that were inconsistent with Government Code Section 65852.2.
+The state ADU laws were further refined through the adoption of AB 494 and SB 229 in October 2017.

 On May 15, 2018, City Council adopted Ordinance No. 5834 (effective date: June 14, 2018) amending Title 30 of the Municipal Code, The Zoning Ordinance, to adopt local development regulations related to ADUs (adding Municipal Code Section 30.185.040); and Resolution No. 18-030 approving the ADU Covenants (deed restrictions enforcing terms regarding sale, rental, and owner occupancy) as to form.